gilday/brightwheel-photos/README.md

 * Observations (as notes)
 * Check-ins, check-outs (as notes)

+The synchronization is single-directional.
+Data from Baby Buddy is not imported into Brightwheel.

 Additionally, the original capabilities from Brightwheel-Photos are maintained.

 The program will exit when all all activities are synchronized and the photos have been saved.